 For the bread:

 - Mix 2 cups cake flour, yeast, and lemon zest in the bowl of a stand mixer (or a large bowl if you’re kneading by hand).
-If using fresh yeast see Notes, below.
+If using fresh yeast, see Notes below.

-- Heat together milk, cream, water, and oil to lukewarm (120ºF).
+- Heat milk, cream, water, and oil to lukewarm (120ºF).
 This is not hot at all, you should be able to dip your pinky finger and feel it slightly warm.

 - Add it to the yeast mixture and lightly mix.